 The officer responsible will need to ensure planning of appropriate signage to indicate the location of the site and any other relevant information.
 Advice for workers and students ahead of screening should be considered.
-An example of messaging for individuals is listed here, together with supporting fact sheets for industry and schools.

 Depending on the needs of the local community, signage in alternate languages should also be considered.